Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 }
 ```

+##### `400 BAD REQUEST`

+!!! missing "Should be an error here if the team id is invalid or if the user is not a team leader"

+### Apply to a Team

+`POST api/v1/protected/teams/:team_id/apply`

+Apply to join this team.
+Any member can apply to join a team that they are not currently on.
+They will have to be approved by the team leader before becoming an actual member of the team.

+#### Request Body

+No request body.

+#### Responses

+##### `200 OK`

+!!! missing "Unknown"

+##### `400 BAD REQUEST`

+!!! missing "Should be an error here if the team id is invalid or if the user is already on the team"

+### Approve a User

-## `POST /teams/:team_id/applicants/:user_id/approve`
+`POST api/v1/protected/teams/:team_id/applicants/:user_id/approve`

 Team Leader only.
 Approve this applicant's request to join the team.
 The user_id will be the same as the id returned in the GET applicants API call.

-### Request
+#### Request Body

-No Request body
+No request body.

-### Responses
+#### Responses

 ##### `200 OK`